A functional aid is an individual hand or arm tool that makes it easier for you to perform a specific activity (e.g. eating, cycling, etc.).

 Make an appointment over the phone or send us a message!

 With a steering aid for bicycles, most children can learn to cycle despite an arm or hand deformity.
 The custom-made tool compensates for the lack of arm length and restores a proper ability to guide or steer.
-A steering aid can basically be mounted on any bicycle, running bike or tricycle.
+A steering aid can basically be mounted on any bicycle, balance bike or tricycle.

 An eating aid offers the option of holding utensils such as a fork or spoon.
 The use of a universal adapter means that different utensils can be used and easily exchanged.